 About author Jaylee Balch

 I felt so alive under the African stars – no artificial lights, only the purity of the light from the stars to guide me – I am sure they gave birth to the many wondrous fantasies I experienced.
-I would climb to the top of mountains to be closer to them, even as a child I loved to climb mountains.
+I would climb to the top of mountains to be closer to them, and even as a child I loved to climb mountains.
 I had to be on top of the world, able to see everything for as far as the eyes could see.

 From my first church, I learnt that I was loved and would always be looked after and from the Tao way, I learnt that there was a way and there was a truth and it could be found within.
 This did not seem to conflict my earlier upbringing, so I embraced it and it included my Christianity and seemed to make it a whole lot bigger.
-I have wonderful memories of my times with the Tao community and their gentle ways and great cooking but I was lead to meet my now, Australian husband and best friend.
-It was a chance meeting on a boat on a river in Africa where I went on a journey where I left everything behind and found myself exploring next lands and a whole new world.
+I have wonderful memories of my times with the Tao community and their gentle ways, and great cooking, but I was lead to meet my now – Australian husband and best friend – Paul.
+It was a chance meeting on a boat on a river in Africa, where I went on a journey and I left everything behind, and found myself exploring new lands, cultures, and a whole new world.

 It was in Australia that I met a Tibetan Lama through my husband and this was no ordinary Lama.
-Without disclosing anything discussed and shared in confidence, this was to be one of the most enlightened beings on earth I had ever met and most likely would meet and through these meetings I learnt so much about myself and how I am in this world.
+Without disclosing anything discussed and shared in confidence, this was to be one of the most enlightened beings on earth I had ever met and most likely would meet, and through these meetings I learnt so much about myself and how I am in this world.
 My times with him, grew my understanding and added to my previous teachings, magnifying them and I learnt the ways of the mystery schools of Tibet.

 This changed everything!

 I have called wolves by my side, held hummingbirds, been massaged by raccoons, trained chipmunks and their families, called orcas in strange places and many of Africa’s wild life to me.
 I have hypnotized sharks and swum in strange waters with rare creatures.
 My own chickens climb up my leg and sit on my shoulder and the butcher birds sit on the window sill and listen while we speak and prepare food.
 I have called snakes and I am now working to call and love spiders, which makes one of the main characters in my books very interesting.
-Partly, my reason, is that one of my abilities is to know when someone or something will pass from this world and each time a spider will appear and give me a fright.
+Partly, my reason, is that one of my abilities is to know when someone or something will pass from this world, and each time a spider will appear and give me a fright.

-Finally, I was climbing Table Mountain in Cape Town with a really good friend who is a deeply spiritual man, a film maker and works with wild life and he gave me the opening lines of a story he told his son and my imagination took those few sentences and went to the moon and back.
-This was the beginning of the Tomas of Terra trilogy.
-Across the globe, there is an army of people who care for the earth and wish to make the changes that bring about, not only a change in earth herself for the better but a change in the people of earth so that they can become the custodians of a bright future and that is my task, my destiny and my soul purpose.
+Finally, I was climbing Table Mountain in Cape Town with a really good friend who is a deeply spiritual man, a film maker (OscarAward winner – Craig Foster – ‘My Octopus Teacher’) and works intimately with wild life.
+He gave me the opening lines of a story he told his son, and my imagination took those few sentences and went to the moon and back.
+This was the beginning of my ‘Tomas of Terra Trilogy‘.
+Across the globe, there is an army of people who care for the earth and wish to make the changes that bring about, not only a change in earth herself for the better but a change in the people of earth so that they can become the custodians of a bright future and that is my task, my destiny and my Soul purpose.

 This is my story and I’m sticking to it.